LDAR-Sim/LDAR_Sim/LDAR_Sim/external_sensors/README.md

     Utilizes 3 values set as the MDL: mdl = [a, b, c]
         where
-        a and b are utilize for the POD curve variables c represents the floor/minimum cutoff value of the leak rates
+        a and b are the POD curve variables c represents the floor/minimum cutoff value of the leak rates
     """
 ```